simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 /Users/wolfgupta/.nvm/versions/node/v14.15.3/bin:/Applications/mongo/bin:/usr/local/bin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/go/bin:/Library/Apple/usr/bin:$GOPATH/bin:$GOROOT/bin:/Users/wolfgupta/Library/Android/sdk/emulator:/Users/wolfgupta/Library/Android/sdk/tools:/Users/wolfgupta/Library/Android/sdk/tools/bin:/Users/wolfgupta/Library/Android/sdk/platform-tools:/usr/local/mysql/bin
 ```

-These are set of directories, which are looked up for the files having same name as the command.
-The files(somework.js) can contain the logic.
+These are set of directories, which are looked up for the files having the same name as the command.
+The files(somework.js) can contain logic.
 ### How do we update PATH ?

 This should be a very simple search on google.
 I will leave this task to you guys.

-Here are some of the links which you might find it useful.
+Here are some of the links which you might find useful.

 https://stackoverflow.com/questions/24219627/how-to-update-system-path-variable-permanently-from-cmd